WiLLiAM111333/cozywebsite/backend/docs/dataStructures/SuperMap.md

 ## randomKey

 The `randomKey` method returns a key value of the map.
-Example:

 ```js
 const map = new SuperMap();